Ointments, Creams and Lotions

 Now we know what might be in skincare products for eczema-prone skin, let’s take a look at the different types of products that can help provide the moisture you need, as it is important to know the difference between the basic types— ointments, creams, and lotions.

 It’s good to understand that these products are categorised based on the amount of oil and water they contain.
 And for managing eczema-prone skin, the more oil the better.
-So take note when you have a product that feels “greasy” because that’s what you want for your eczema-prone skin.

 Ointments generally have the highest amount of oil of all the products, with the oil often being a mineral oil such as liquid paraffin.
 Ointments tend to feel greasier when applied and are good at sealing in moisture.